-STEP 1 Stop the vehicle in a safe place and turn off the air conditioning system, and then stop the engine.
+- STEP 1 Stop the vehicle in a safe place and turn off the air conditioning system. - STEP 2 Check to see if steam is coming out from under the hood.

-STEP 2 If you see steam:
+If you see steam:

-Carefully lift the hood after the steam subsides.
+Stop the engine.
+Carefully lift the hood after the steam subsides and then restart the engine.